nautobot/nautobot/nautobot/docs/development/core/kubernetes-job-support.md

 ### Inspect the Job Result

 You can inspect the job result and the job logs in this page.
-Notice the two job log entries that reads something like "Creating job pod (pod-name) in namespace default" and Reading job pod (pod-name) in namespace default".
+Notice the two job log entries that reads something like "Creating job pod (pod-name) in namespace default" and "Reading job pod (pod-name) in namespace default".
 Those entries indicate that a Kubernetes Job pod was executing the job for us.

 ![K8s Job Result Completed](../../img/kubernetes/k8s_job_result_completed.png)